 Graduating students must wear the school's cap and gown and be fully dressed underneath.
-Girls are encouraged to wear dresses or dress slacks with dress shoes.
-Boys are encouraged to wear dress pants with dress shoes.
-Boys are not allowed to wear open toed shoes.
+Students are highly encouraged to wear semi formal attire under caps and gowns.
+Semi formal attire can include but is not limited to: dresses, skirts, dress slacks, blouses, button up shirts, ties, and dress shoes.
 Students can't wear clothing, accessories or jewelry that draws attention away from the dignity of the event.
 Mantles, cords, insignias or medals can be worn only if the school has awarded them.